Updated: May 2018

 - The Planning Portal reserves the right to terminate access to the Planning Portal website at any time and without prior notice.

-By using this site to submit planning applications, you must comply with the terms and conditions of uploading documents as set out in our policy (see below).
+To support local authorities in process your application through your submission of planning and building control related supporting documents, please comply with the conditions of uploading documents as set out in our policy (see below).

 Law and disputes